 Follow these tips to conserve resources, save money, and protect your child’s health this school year.

 Buy Less New Stuff

-1. Go to SCRAP when it’s time to get crafty.
+1. Go to SCRAP for school supplies and crafts.
 Instead of purchasing new craft supplies, visit SCRAP, a local creative reuse center, for quality materials such as paper, fabric, art, and school supplies.

 2. Get your thrift on.
-Have you heard?
 Thrift shopping is cool again!
 Second-hand stores are a cost-effective resource for quality, reused clothes, shoes, backpacks, and more.

 Use the Green Bin

 3. Pack a zero waste lunch.
 Purchase reusable food and drink containers made out of stainless steel, cloth, or neoprene (the material used to make wetsuits).
 Plastic sandwich bags, bottled water, juice boxes, and other single-use products waste resources and cost more over time than reusable containers.

 When your kids get home from school, ask them about composting.
 SF Environment’s School Education team partners with schools to put green bins in school cafeterias.
 Ask your children for help when you’re wondering whether that milk carton goes in the recycling or composting bin (psst – it goes in the composting bin!).

 4. Kick off the school year with an active commute.
 Walking and biking to school promotes clean air and helps kids to arrive at school energized and ready to learn.
 Visit SFSafeRoutes.org for resources on how to start biking and walking to school.

 5. Find other families in your neighborhood to share the trip to school.
 Sharing a ride, walking, biking, or taking transit to school with other families helps build community in your school and can save you time and money.
 Sign up and find a match near you at WePool2School.org.